TheAlgorithms/Python/CONTRIBUTING.md

 - Avoid importing external libraries for basic algorithms.
 Only use those libraries for complicated algorithms.

+- If you need a thrid party module that is not in the file __requirements.txt__, please add it to that file as part of your submission.

 #### Other Standard While Submitting Your Work

 - File extension for code should be `.py`.
 Jupiter notebook files are acceptable in machine learning algorithms.

+- Please avoid creating new directories if at all possible.
+Try to fit your work into the existing directory structue.

-- Strictly use snake case (underscore separated) in your file name, as it will be easy to parse in future using scripts.
+- Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.

   If possible, follow the standard *within* the folder you are submitting to.